 For several years from 2013, a pest control programme was managed within the area, run by Craig Pelvin and other Forest & Bird volunteers.
 It regularly captured mustelids and possums, amongst other pests.

 Once predator numbers were down to a regular minimum, traps were uplifted and moved to other Forest & Bird conservation areas within Dunedin.

-Planting and weeding.
 Overall the native trees planted on the reserve are growing well and becoming a healthy forest.
 For the future, our main task is to finish planting the remaining treeless areas and ensure these plantings survive by clearing them of smothering grass and invasive introduced weeds, primarily blackberry and broom.

 The main plantings are of podocarps, pittosporums, coprosmas, broadleaf, wineberry, and fuschia.

-Fence and track maintenance.
 The reserve fence is maintained to prevent damaging stock incursions and the flood-gate systematically checked after heavy rain events.
 Hiking tracks are kept clear of overgrown vegetation.

-How to get there: At the North end of George St, turn left into Malvern St and continue up the valley into Leith Valley Road for several km.
+At the North end of George St, turn left into Malvern St and continue up the valley into Leith Valley Road for several km.
 Then turn into Thompson Road.
 You can view directions on the map below under 'tracks'.